rudderlabs/rudder-sdk-js/rudder-client-javascript/README.md

    - "identify" : to associate userId with traits.
    - "reset" : resets the userId and traits.
 3. Loads analytics object with your writekey. **You need to replace "YOUR_WRITE_KEY" with the Writekey in Rudder control plane and "DATA_PLANE_URI" with the uri of the server/data plane.**
 4. Make the page() call to track the pageview.
-It auto captures the properties(path, referrer, search, title, url.)
+It auto captures the properties(path, referrer, search, title, url).
 If you want to override them, use the call mentioned in section Sample events.

+Sample SDK usages can be found under **tests** directory for vanilla html integrations.

 # Sample events